 This will install an extra menu item in your printer menu to be able to print booklets.

-After you’ve done this, go into Pages and select print, like you are going to normally print a document.
-But instead of pressing print (in the bottom right corner of the window) select the ‘PDF’ button in the bottom left, and click on ‘Create Booklet’
+After you’ve done this, go into Pages (or Microsoft Word or whatever program you are trying to print from) and select print, like you are going to normally print a document.
+But instead of pressing print (in the bottom right corner of the window) select the ‘PDF’ button in the bottom left of the window, and click on ‘Create Booklet’

-Just remember that when you are designing a booklet, it will be printed smaller than usual.
-The A4 page you see on your screen will be printed on 1/2 an A4 page when you make a booklet, so make all the text a bit bigger than usual.
-Eg use a 16 point font instead of 12.
+When you are designing a booklet, it will be printed smaller than usual.
+The A4 page you see on your screen will be printed on 1/2 an A4 page when you make a booklet, so you ‘ll make all the text a bit bigger than usual.
+Eg you may choose to use 18 point font instead of 12.

 Note: There was an application called ‘Cocoa Booklet’ that used to do this but it doesn’t work in Snow Leopard, this is the new way of doing it.